branchvincent/tide-show-on-cmd/README.md

 ## Caveats

-Note, this implementation is very naive compared to Powerlevel10k.
-The current commandline is only queried when a space is entered.
+Note, this implementation is very naive compared to Powerlevel10k as the current commandline is only queried when a space is entered.